sdruskat/hermes-demo/README.md

 # hermes-demo

-A repository to demonstrate automated software publishing with hermes
+A repository to demonstrate automated software publishing with hermes.